ResearchComputingServices/parallel-computing/_episodes/03-how-to-parallelize.md

 ## Measure Improvement ##

-We'll look at some examples specific to Matlab later.
+We'll look at some examples specific to MATLAB later.
 For now, let us assume you are able to make a parallel version of your code.
 The final step is to time that parallel section and compare it to the original, just to ensure that the new parallel version is in fact helpful.
 It is good to keep in mind that the particular computer you test on can affect results, especially the number of available processors.